SCI SELLING A PROPERTY AND CAPITAL GAINS TAX (CGT) IMPLICATIONS. VOLUNTARY DISSOLUTION OR NOT

 Technically, HMRC could only do this if the SCI is UK tax resident, however with the SCI now only having a nominal or fictitious address in France (there is no longer any scope for board / shareholder meetings to take place at the French property), it would be pretty straightforward to argue that the effective management and control of the SCI now takes place in the UK, thus rendering it within scope of UK tax.

-Furthermore, if the loan equates to more than £10,000 then HMRC could look to treat it as a taxable benefit in kind, chargeable to income tax (and potentially class 1 NIC) on the interest free benefit being received, (3% at April 2016), for as long as the loan persisted.
+Furthermore, if the loan equates to more than £10,000 then HMRC could look to treat it as a taxable benefit in kind, chargeable to income tax (and potentially class 1 NIC) on the interest free benefit being received, (2.5% since April 2017), for as long as the loan persisted.